HAL24K/OidcJwtBearer/README.md

 To use this you need:
 * An openid provider
-* The access token needs the openid scope and the scopes for any other information you want to request
+* The access token needs the openid scope (required!) and the scopes for any other information you want to request from the userinfo endpoint

 ## Install